afroisalreadyinu/django-local-configs/README.txt

-django_local_configs helps you work on a projet on different computers and as different users by making certain configuration options dependent on computer name and user name.
+django_local_configs helps you work on a project on different computers and as different users by making certain configuration options dependent on computer name and user name.
 Two commands added to manage.py can be used to move config options which are different on various development environments to a directory in the base of a django project.
 These options are then read into the settings.py file.
 This is something I did with every django prokect anyway, so I decided to moved it to a module of its own.

-Quick howto: Add django_local_configs to your installed apps, run the command ./manage.py localize_settings in the project root, then run ./manage.py create_local_config each time you're in a new environment.
+Quick howto: Add django_local_configs to your installed apps, run the command './manage.py localize_settings' in the project root, then run './manage.py create_local_config' each time you're in a new environment.
 This second command will create a copy of a default config, already populated with the values in settings.py when you ran the first command.